 This means that reasonable accommodations must be made to help students with disabilities succeed in the classroom and participate in activities and events.

 It’s essential to create an environment that promotes success in the classroom for everyone.

 Accommodations will vary depending on the individual needs of the student.
 Some common accommodations for children with disabilities include:

 - making sure the classroom is wheelchair accessible

-- adjusting the formatting of tasks and assignments (i.e., taking a written test verbally, allowing the student to type their answers, etc,)
+- adjusting the formatting of tasks and assignments (taking a written test verbally, allowing the student to type their answers, etc,)

 - taking advantage of alternative communication (iPads, speech-generating devices, etc.)

 - having an aide (for physical assistance, or reading and writing support)